polyswarm/autopsy-module/DEV.md

 Autopsy is all NetBeans all day, so install the latest version of NetBeans.
 I've been using version 8.2 Java EE variant.

 https://netbeans.org/downloads/

+### Tips and Tricks

+You may want to download the latest Java JDK in addition to Java 8.
+Run NetBeans in the latest Java, while the project is set to Java 8.

+The Netbeans executable Installer does not work with Java 14, so you will need to download the zip in that case.

 ## Install Git Client